roman-milk/roman-milk.github.io/honey-be-a-good-slut-fuck-him.md

  When she pulled back from the kiss, there was so much saliva in our mouths that a long bridge of spit stretched from her lips to mine, until she smiled and wiped it off with a finger, sucking her finger clean then.
 She giggled at me, continuing to ride my dick.
 "Know what I did for Andrew?"
 She looked proud of herself, and I didn't mention that he wasn't supposed to tell her his name.
 Well, she has that effect on guys.
 I shook my head wanting to know what she did, and she actually looked embarrassed.
 "Well--" She flicked her head back, her long dark hair bouncing over her shoulder, as she slowed her humping on my erection.
 "Um, he was like, 'my wife never does nasty shit,' sooo -- so after he cummed in my ass once, I stuck my fingers into it and licked off his cum from them."

  Oh, you asslicking cumslut!"
 I grinned, grabbing her hips again and forcing her even harder down onto my dick.
 She yelped at feeling how deep I was inside of her.
 "So when are you gonna see Mr. Jogger again, to fuck him?"
-Report_Story #5